Discord shows how good copywriting keeps engaged audiences loyal

 By Jade Zienkiewicz

 As someone who writes, and who has worked in communications for a long time, I appreciate a brand that uses their copy imaginatively.
 I don’t mean going out of the way for the sake of being different.
 The approach I love best is when a brand can harness natural communication in a fresh way, commanding your attention effortlessly.
 Copy that resonates with audiences is doing a hell of a job.
-It takes imagination and skill to do this in a way that doesn’t feel contrived.
+It takes imagination and effort to do this in a way that doesn’t feel contrived.

 That’s why it’s hard not to be enamoured with Discord, a chat client or ‘community platform’ that has been popular with gamers for years.
 The way Discord communicates with its users leaves me smiling, and it might be a trifle of a thing, but it’s this sort of detail that makes me a fan of a brand.
 I can’t be alone.
-Humans are naturally attracted to people (or things) that make them laugh – it’s pretty much a guarantee for social success.
+Humans are naturally attracted to people (or things) that make them laugh, in fact, it’s pretty much a guarantee for social success.
 So it’s not a surprise that it works on a platform created specifically to chat.

 Whilst Discord has always been used in diverse ways, gamers still seem to be its biggest pool of users.
 However, in March 2020 it dropped its tagline “Chat for Gamers” and since then it’s been “Chat for Communities and Friends.”
 All kinds of groups are now flocking to the platform to talk via video, text or voice chat.
 It has specific spaces for campus communities, and with an open source ethos at its heart, it also has a specific platform geared towards engineers for their open source projects.